 Top Tips from A San Diego Haunted House Expert

 I understand that some blogs may have research-based details on these locations.
-The Haunted Trail was actually featured on the Travel Channel at one point but, as I said, nothing is better than the first-hand experience from someone who not only has been there but actually has worked as a scare actress in both (as well as others in California and Texas).
+The Travel Channel actually featured the Haunted Trail Balboa Park at one point.
+Nothing is better than the first-hand experience from someone who not only has been there but actually has worked as a scare actress in both (as well as others in California and Texas).

-Now, I am fascinated by things that most would consider scary or creepy.
+Now, I love things that most would consider scary or creepy.
 My favorite time of year is fall and I’ve done years of research on the origins of Halloween as well as paranormal occurrences.
-I’ve gotten so into Halloween that during the season I work as a scare actress.
+I am so into Halloween that during the season I work as a scare actress.
 I’ve worked at both The Disturbance and the Haunted Trail in San Diego.

-In my time working there, I’ve gotten familiar with the setup and the other actors that work there.
+In my time working there, I became familiar with the setup and the other actors that work there.
 I also know first hand just how terrified visitors can get as well as the thought process behind the different areas of each haunt.
 So let’s get into it!

 What Is The Disturbance and The Haunted Trail?

 They are both mazes that feature frightening scenarios and rooms to create an optimum scaring environment.
 Every year there is something different to experience and a new room or themed maze to terrify visitors.

 A few fan and employee favorites remain year after years such as the school bus in the Haunted Trail or the zombie elevator in the Haunted Hotel part of the Disturbance.

 Those vary every year, as I’ve said before but some come back every year.